marinoandrea/hangman-cli/README.md

 #### Functional

-- FREQ-5.1: After ending a game instance, the system shall ask the player to play another game by asking for command-line input of the form of 'y' or 'n'.
+- FREQ-5.1: After ending a game instance, the system shall ask the player to play another game by asking for command-line input of the form of either 'y' or 'n'.
-- FREQ-5.2: If the provided input is not 'y' nor 'n', the system shall repeat the question.
+- FREQ-5.2: If the provided input is neither 'y' nor 'n', the system shall repeat the question.
 - FREQ-5.3: A Keyboard Interrupt or an EOF character shall be interpreted identical to a 'n' input.
-- FREQ-5.4: If the Player inputs 'y', the system shall start a new game instance.
+- FREQ-5.4: If the Player enters 'y', the system shall start a new game instance.
-- FREQ-5.5: If the Player inputs 'n', the system shall gracefully exit.
+- FREQ-5.5: If the Player enters 'n', the system shall gracefully exit.

 ### Game Information

 The game information feature provides information about the current state of the game to the Player during a game instance.
+This feature has a high priority, because it contains the information to display to the Player which makes the game playable from the Players perspective.

 #### Stimulus/Response